 An ad hoc wireless scheme provides the individual with independence from corporate domination.
 Notwithstanding, it does place on each individual the public obligation to contribute to, and participate in, the scheme.
 And it still depends on very complex — if not proprietary — technology.

-Another option - which could in any case be used as fall-back - could be a scheme based along the lines of amateur radio's 2-metre relay service.
+Another option — which could in any case be used as fall-back — could be based along the lines of amateur radio's 2-metre relay service.
 With this, a radio amateur, entirely at his own expense, provides a relay transceiver operating on the 2-metre amateur band.
 It is left switched on all the time and automatically relays calls from other radio amateurs on to the next relay.
 Thus one radio amateur, in one part of the world, can hold a conversation with another radio amateur, in another part of the world, using the relatively short-range 2-metre band.
 This scheme could use relatively low technology.
 Equipment could even be self-built by the enthusiastic user.
 Of course, the bandwidth available is vastly lower than the Internet or WiFi provides.
 On the other hand, the truck-loads of superfluous graphical decoration, which uselessly flow daily around the Internet, impose an enormous bandwidth overhead, which the naked information content doesn't really need.
 The bandwidth offered by 2-metre relay is certainly sufficient to carry a Short Message Service or even email.

 All modes of HF transmission, including a suitable adaptation of spread-spectrum, offer yet another even lower bandwidth option for inter-personal communication worldwide.
 This too would make an excellent fall-back option in the event that the faster more complex options should fail.
-Privacy for all these communication options - Internet, ad hoc wireless, VHF (2-metre) and HF - should be effected by end-to-end encryption established and maintained by the individual end-users.
+Privacy for all these communication options — Internet, ad hoc wireless, VHF (2-metre) and HF — should be effected with end-to-end encryption established and maintained by the individual end-users.

 To protect the interests of the individual user within his personal computer, we need to revert to secure open-source operating systems.
 Then, at least any competent programmer in the world — whatever his allegiances — is able to see clearly all that is going on "under the hood".
 What is happening or can happen within one's computer will thereby be in the public domain, and hence will be open to public scrutiny.